usnistgov/dastard/doc/DASTARD.md

 ([`ndfb_server`](https://bitbucket.org/nist_microcal/nasa_daq/src/master/) and
 [`matter`](https://bitbucket.org/nist_microcal/nasa_daq/src/master/)) that were written in C++.
 Each contains both the code to perform any underlying DAQ activities and a GUI to permit users to control the programs.
-One key design decision for DASTARD was to split the DAQ work and the GUI front-end into two separate programs.1 By splitting the DAQ work from the control GUI, we were able to write each in a language best suited to the job.
+One key design decision for DASTARD was to split the DAQ work and the GUI front-end into two separate programs.
+By splitting the DAQ work from the control GUI, we were able to write each in a language best suited to the job.
 GUIs are really complicated, and writing a Qt5 GUI in Python is considerably easier than writing it in C++ (though it is still far from easy).

-The way the GUI(s) communicate with DASTARD is by having DASTARD operate a server for Remote Procedure Calls (RPCs).
+The way the GUI (or GUIs) communicate with DASTARD is by having DASTARD operate a server for Remote Procedure Calls (RPCs).
 The specific protocol used is JSON-RPC, in which the function calls, argument lists, and results are represented as JSON objects.
 We are using [JSON-RPC version 1.0](https://www.jsonrpc.org/specification_v1).
 It is implemented by a Go package, [net/rpc/jsonrpc](https://pkg.go.dev/net/rpc/jsonrpc).